GEORGIA TAKEAWAYS: Trump’s long shadow not fading yet

 Roughly 9 in 10 of the Republicans’ backers said they lacked confidence that votes in November’s presidential contest were accurately counted.
 Half said they have no confidence at all in the vote count.
 That’s roughly five times as many Republicans who said in November they had no confidence that votes would be counted accurately.

 That sentiment clearly tracks Trump’s false rhetoric about election fraud, a claim that has been rejected by Attorney General William Barr, dozens of federal courts and several prominent Republican senators.
+And the findings clearly demonstrate Trump’s continued hold on the Republican base, something his fellow GOP politicians will contend with even after he leaves office.

 TRUMP STILL A TURNOUT DRIVER — FOR BOTH SIDES